Start your family's adventure

 There are a few items you’ll need to catch and study pond creatures, but you don’t need to buy special equipment.
 In fact, most of the things you need you probably already have at home.

 If you happen to have a garden with a pond, great!
-But if not, there’s bound to be a pond in a park or other green space not too far away.
-Some parks and nature reserves even have special pond dipping platforms, so have a look online to see if there are any near you.
+But if not, there might a pond in a park or other green space not too far away.
+Some parks and nature reserves even have special pond dipping platforms and run activity sessions where you can have a go.
+Look online to see if there are any near you.
+Remember to get permission before you dip, and check out information boards for fun facts and important advice.

-First, scoop some pond water into your container so that any creatures you find will be happy swimming around in it.
+First, scoop some pond water into your container.
 Then lie on your front or kneel by the side of the pond – don’t lean too far over the edge or there’s a chance you’ll fall in.
 Sweep your net slowly through the water – a figure of eight shape works best.
-Make sure you don’t stir up the mud at the bottom as that will make it hard to see anything.
+Try not to stir up the mud at the bottom as that will make it hard to see anything.

-Then take lift up your net and carefully turn it inside out so anything you’ve caught drops into the container.
-You can then use your spoon to scoop them up and get a closer look.
-Don’t pick the creatures up with your hands – they’ll be very tiny and you could hurt them.
+Lift up your net and carefully turn it inside out so anything you’ve caught drops into your container.
+You can use your spoon to scoop up any creatures for a closer look.
+Don’t pick them up with your hands – they’ll be very tiny and you could accidentally hurt them.

-When you’re done noting down what you’ve found, carefully pour the water from your container back into the pond and make sure all of the creatures are safely returned.
+When you’re done studying your pond life, carefully pour the water from your container back into the pond and make sure all of the creatures are safely returned.

 Counting the legs of any creepy crawlies you find can help you identify it.
 Leeches and bright red bloodworms don’t have any legs of course.
 Water beetles, backswimmers and pond skaters all have six legs; water spiders and water mites have eight legs; and waterlice have 6 pairs of legs!

 Don’t forget to look for wildlife around the pond too.
 You might see dragonflies whizzing past, hear frogs and toads croaking, or see a family ducks waddling about.
-If you’re lucky, you may even spot a heron.
+If you’re lucky, you may even spot a heron swooping down for its fish supper!

 It's easy to make your own net from items around your home.
 You will need: